emiliobucha/openshift-adv-service-mesh-lab/README.md

     * This script creates certificate for istio-ingress
     * Create the gateway for productpage
     * Create all policies, destination rules and virtual services.

+06. Execute 06-grant-permissions.sh

+This script grant permissions to user1 in projects bookinfo and bookretail-istio-system

 ## 7. Testing
 ### Check functionality